для этой страницы,

 Multi-Threaded Physics Simulation#

-Multi-threaded simulation of physics is run when there are two or more physics threads.
+Multi-threaded simulation of physics is run when the Async Rendering update mode is selected and there are two or more physics threads.

 - updatePhysics() from the world script is always performed in the main physics thread.